 Your supplier of disinfectant should provide an efficacy information sheet that lists all the kill claims, contact times, and testing procedures.
 The most basic check is to look for a claim for "Human coronavirus."
 This claim technically refers to previous strains of coronavirus including SARS and MERS.

 For newer threats like the novel coronavirus, the EPA uses a certification regime called the Emerging Viral Pathogen Program.
 This program certifies existing disinfectants based on preliminary data.
-The EPA has released a list of disinfectants certified under the program in a document referred to as List N (PDF).
+The EPA has released a list of disinfectants certified under the program in a document referred to as List N.

 On the label of each disinfectant as well as on the specification sheet and efficacy information sheet is a registration number such as this one for Maintex Citra Cide: EPA Reg No. 47371-131-6885.
 The first two number groupings correspond to the master registration for the active ingredient in the product.
 The third number grouping indicates the Maintex sub-registration.
 Looking up the registration EPA List N displays the following information for Citra Cide under the master registration:

-Clicking on the registration number on the digital version of EPA List N leads to the EPA-approved label and efficacy claims.
+Clicking on the green plus next to the registration number on the digital version of EPA List N provides additional information.

 The Clean Up